stubbsjack99/Serial-Crystallography-Sample-Preparation-and-Delivery/README.md

 # Serial Crystallography Sample Preparation and Delivery

+## Licence

+This work is licensed under the **Creative Commons Attribution‑NonCommercial 4.0 International (CC BY‑NC 4.0)** licence.

+You may share and adapt the material for non‑commercial purposes, with attribution.
+Commercial use is not permitted without explicit permission from the authors.

 # Sample preparation
 Stubbs, J., Tremlett, C.J., Waitman, A., Harmer, N.J., Orville, A.M., Tews, I., Kolek, S. and Shaw Stewart, P.D., 2026.
 Automated microbatch-under-oil phase diagrams to rationalize serial crystallography sample preparation.
 IUCrJ, 13(2). https://doi.org/10.1107/S2052252526000448